-- Use return code UX02VIRT (32) in register 15 in HSC User Exit SLSUX02 (JES2) or for SLSUX04 (JES3) use UX04VIRT (24), which you use to control transport allocation for scratch mounts.
-To satisfy a scratch mount request, return code UX0xVIRT causes VSM to select an available VTD in your system and routes the job to a VTV mounted on that VTD. - Use esoteric substitution in any of the User Exits that support esoteric substitution.
-For example, to direct scratch allocation requests to a VTD, specify an esoteric that represents VTDs in the UX02ESO field of SLSUX02 or the UX04ESOT field of SLSUX04.
+Use return code UX02VIRT (32) in register 15 in HSC User Exit SLSUX02 (JES), which you use to control transport allocation for scratch mounts.
+To satisfy a scratch mount request, return code UX0xVIRT causes VSM to select an available VTD in your system and routes the job to a VTV mounted on that VTD.

+Use esoteric substitution in any of the User Exits that support esoteric substitution.
+For example, to direct scratch allocation requests to a VTD, specify an esoteric that represents VTDs in the UX02ESO field of SLSUX02.